nebula-orchestrator/docs/docs/scaling.md

 # Stress test results

-Using siege a single manager has been stress tested against the device_group /info endpoint, due to it being the only endpoint a device checks in with this provide a good estimate to the performance of a single manager under heavy load, here are the results of 500 concurrent connections each repeating the request 100 times with no delay between them:
+Using Siege a single manager has been stress tested against the device_group /info endpoint, due to it being the only endpoint a device checks in with this provide a good estimate to the performance of a single manager under heavy load, here are the results of 500 concurrent connections each repeating the request 100 times with no delay between them:

 ```bash
 Transactions:                  50000 hits